shawnLOATRchen/PubMatic-REST-Assignment/README.md

 - DataBase is MongoBD which host on the mlab.com
 - Module bundled by webpack
 - Use a lot of Bootstrap component

+## Assumptions

+- original data is out of order
+- two sort function can sort data in descending order depend on time.
+- user could also control how many rows they want to see
+- if user selected tags, only shows up rows include all the selected tag
+- if the rows shown number is larger than data length, show all the data

 ## Result